jonsmithers/vscode-open-in-vim/README.md

 VSCode doesn't automatically refresh its editor when changes are made to the underlying file.
 Not sure how to address this yet.

-The integrated terminal doesn't automatically switch to the tab running vim.
-What API is there to switch between terminals?